alekfrohlich/class_linkage/README.md

 # Internal vs External Linkage: an early morning peek into the static and extern keywords of C++

-The goal of this article is that, after you read it, you'll be able to tell the linkage attributes of your C++ variables and functions .
+The goal of this article is that, after you read it, you'll be able to tell the linkage attributes of your C++ variables and functions.
 This knowledge should help you in writing better header files.

-**_Disclaimer:_** Object files

-We begin by giving an overview of C++ declarations and definitions.
-Although covered, we won't

 ## Declaration vs definition